 Oikocredit has always relied on strong investment support from organisations across all sectors, and all types of organisations and asset managers can invest in the Oikocredit International Share Foundation (OISF).

-As a closed co-operative, it is only our member-shareholders (faith-based institutions and the OISF) which hold ordinary shares in Oikocredit that come with voting rights and more active involvement with the co-operative.
+As a closed co-operative, it is only our shareholder-members (primarily faith-based institutions and the OISF) which hold ordinary shares in the Oikocredit International Co-operative that come with voting rights and more active involvement with the co-operative.
 Other institutions and individuals have the opportunity to invest in Oikocredit via our OISF depository receipts.
 These do not come with voting rights so as to safeguard an appropriate balance of financial, social and environmental returns.

 The investing process

-If your organisation is interested in investing in Oikocredit, please read our prospectus, then:
+If your organisation is interested in investing in the Oikocredit International Share Foundation (OISF), please read our prospectus, then:

 1. Download our Subscription Offer Investment Form for organisations.

-2. After your form has been returned to us by post, and processed, we may require more KYC information.
+2. After your form (with wet signatures) has been returned to us by post, and processed, we may require more identity and personal (Know-Your-Client) information.

 3. Once your application has been approved, we will ask you to transfer your opening investment by bank transfer.
-Alternatively, your organisation might wish to set up a standing order for you investment or send us a cheque (except euros).
+Alternatively, your organisation might wish to set up a standing order for you investment.